claudefa/PythonProject/elba/install/README.md

 This script is executed in the command line as following:

 FOR RUNNING FROM THE COMMAND LINE:
+`mirrorTree -h`
-'mirrorTree -h' --> This will show you how to execute the script
+This will show you how to execute the script